Ross Childress: Collective Soul

 Childress grew up with and had played with the original band members of Collective Soul before the group signed to Atlantic Records in early 1994.
 Over a period of eight years with the band, he recorded on, and toured in support of, five studio albums that have sold over seven million copies and generated seven #1 singles on the U.S. Billboard Mainstream Rock charts.
-He left the band in September 2001, 2 weeks before the release of the greatest hits compilation 7even Year Itch with Joel Kosche taking his place.
+He left the band in September 2001, two weeks before the release of the greatest hits compilation 7even Year Itch with Joel Kosche taking his place.
 The band had released a brief statement on its website regarding the departure, urging fans to understand that the situation was very personal.
 Collective Soul performed their first concert without Childress in Brisbane, Queensland, Australia on September 5.

 During his time with Collective Soul, Childress was known for his metallic guitar sounds and heavy riffs incorporating elements of metal and blues in his playing.
 Along with front man Ed Roland, he penned many of the band's popular "hooks."
 Childress wrote, sang lead vocals, and performed guitar on the song "Dandy Life" on the 1999 release Dosage.
 This was the first time that a member other than Ed Roland had sung lead on a studio recording.

 Other projects

-In 2004/2005 Ross returned to recording music as a studio musician for the Trevor Hurst project entitled "Hurst".
+In 2004/2005, Ross returned to recording music as a studio musician for the Trevor Hurst project entitled "Hurst".
 Hurst is best known as the lead vocalist of the Canadian Rock Band Econoline Crush.
 Ross contributed in many ways, including co-writing & producing.
 The band recruited a few other musicians to join.
 The album has done moderately well in Canada since its release in June 2005.
 Touring with Trevor as "Early Moses," named after the Basquiat painting of the same name, Ross played a few shows, but decided not to play live and remain in the background.

 In November 2006, Ross was mentioned on the Myspace.com page of Atlanta-based Metal/Rockabilly band "The Hot Rods" as the producer of their debut album "Rumble Seat" slated for release in January 2007.

 In December 2006, a Myspace.com page for Ross appeared.
 It spoke of a new project entitled "Ross Childress Experience", consisting of himself on vocals/guitar, and two musician friends on bass and drums.
 With the addition of a second backup singer/guitarist in 2007, "Ross Childress Experience" was renamed "Starfish and Coffee," and their self-titled debut album was released on April 29, 2008.

-In 2009, the post-Kansas band Native Window recorded the song "Surrender" written Ross and Hurst for their album Native Window.
+In 2009, the post-Kansas band Native Window recorded the song "Surrender" written by Ross and Hurst for their album Native Window.

 On November 23, 2010, Ross released his first solo album, the 10 track "Music Box".

-Ross has been featured in the coverband GoBox.
+Ross has been featured in the cover band GoBox.